This is the multi-page printable view of this section. Click here to print.

 SLOs validation

-Pass/fail based on metrics captured from the cluster is important in addition to checking the health status and recovery.
-Kraken supports:
+Krkn has a few different options that give a Pass/fail based on metrics captured from the cluster is important in addition to checking the health status and recovery.
+Krkn supports:

 Checking for critical alerts post chaos